All the songs listed on this web-site are cross-referenced by song title in these

 recorded at the Roy Orbison Tribute Concert, Feb 1990

-R-0217, the full audio performance, is on the Byrds 4CD Columbia Legacy boxed set, see 1990 Thanks to Larry Crum for information about this item. |
+R-0217, the full audio performance, is on The Byrds 4CD Columbia Legacy boxed set, see 1990 Thanks to Larry Crum for information about this item. |

 1991